First U.S. publication

 Having said all this in defence of Lolita and having insisted on the need to re-read the book to really get everything Nabokov is up to, I have to issue one caveat.

-Lolita often tops lists of the greatest books of the twentieth century, sometimes is ranked among the three or four greatest novels ever.
-I think this is due to Nabokov's writing in this story being both popularly accessible—the "good read" aspect—and offering more literary-minded critics so much grist for their academic mills: the literary and cultural allusions, the word play, the layered characterizations.
+Lolita often tops lists of the greatest books of the twentieth century, sometimes ranked among the three or four greatest novels ever.
+I think this is due to Nabokov's writing here being both popularly accessible—the "good read" aspect—and offering more literary-minded critics so much grist for their academic mills: the literary and cultural allusions, the word play, the layered characterizations.

 And we love unreliable narrators.
-From the first great novel, Don Quixote, through Tristram Shandy, Wuthering Heights, Great Expectations, and its contemporary, The Catcher in the Rye, to the recent Life of Pi, deluded main characters have provided us lots of material to write and argue about.
+From the first great novel, Don Quixote, through Tristram Shandy, Wuthering Heights, Great Expectations, and Lolita's contemporary, The Catcher in the Rye, to the recent Life of Pi, deluded main characters have provided us material to write and argue about.
 And reason to go back to the texts over and over.